roadsidemultimedia/Docs/getting-started/dashboard.md

 The **Plus Extensions** panel provides a list of all available extensions available when you have an active plus subscription.
 Remember that with PageLines Plus, you get all PageLines-built extensions and more every month!

 >> In order to use these extensions, an active [PageLines Plus](http://www.pagelines.com/plus) subscription is required.
-However, you may purchase these extensions individually via the PageLines store.
+Without a Plus subscription however, you may purchase these extensions individually via the PageLines store.

 ## Live Chat ##